carlosrod723/home-depot-financial-analysis/README.md

 - Train multiple machine learning models (e.g., Linear Regression, Random Forest, Gradient Boosting, LSTM).
 - Evaluate model performance using cross-validation and metrics like Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
 - Select the best-performing model based on validation metrics.

-**3. results_analysis.ipynb-** Analyze and interpret the results of the best-performing model.

-Contents:

 - Load the trained model and test data.
 - Make predictions on the test data.
 - Visualize and interpret the model’s predictions.